Lightmatter/django-hydra/README.md

 ```

 # WORKFLOW to write back to template
-Create an instance of the template using the test.sh script.
-Create changes in the sample app, commit to git and run the script create_patch.
+Create an instance of the template using cookiecutter.
+Create changes in the sample app, and commit to git on a new feature branch.
+Then go back into the `generic-django-conf` folder and run:

+1) `git config --global init.defaultBranch main`.
+When using this command, `main` should be the name of the primary branch of the instantiated project, not the primary branch of the template.
+2) `retrocookie --branch=your-branch-name ../your-project-name`

 This will attempt to take the git diff of the prior commit and apply it back to the template.
-It's not always perfect so you might have to do a comparison to the rej files that were unable to cleanly apply.
+When adding new dependencies to a project, always delete the `poetry.lock` file and recreate it before committing, otherwise it won't merge correctly.
+The documentation for retrocookie is here: <https://pypi.org/project/retrocookie/>

 On MacOS, you must install gnu sed for the create_patch script to work.
 To do this, run `brew install gnu-sed` and then add `PATH="$(brew --prefix)/opt/gnu-sed/libexec/gnubin:$PATH"` to your `~/.bash_profile` file.